 - Thoughts of germ exposure resulting in an illness or other adverse consequence.

 - Thoughts of being overcome with fear in situations when germs are present.

 - Trying to distract yourself from thoughts about germs or conditions that involve germs.

 - Feeling powerless to control a fear of germs that you recognize as unreasonable or extreme.

 The behavioral symptoms of germaphobia include:

-- Difficulty functioning at home, work, or school because of fear of germs (for example, the need to excessively washing your hands may limit your productivity in places where you perceive there to be many germs)
+- Difficulty functioning at home, work, or school because of fear of germs (for example, the need to excessively wash your hands may limit your productivity in places where you perceive there to be many germs).